karan-kapoor90/namswan/_pages/about.md

 We love keeping cooking simple, easy and fun, and we hope this website helps you do the same!

 **PS:** Give us a shoutout on social media, or share our content.
-It takes a lot fo time and effort to put this out to the world, and we hope you'd help us spread the love!
+It takes a lot of time and effort to put this out to the world, and we hope you'd help us spread the love!

 Peace
 <i class="fa fa-hand-peace"></i>